lachlancrabbJCU/JCU-Robo-Club-Zumo-Workshop/README.md

 motors.flipRightMotor(boolean flip);
 ```
 ### Activity 1: Let's Get Driving
-Have a play around with the contol of the motors. you can use the `delay(uint seconds)` function to add a wait between turning on an off your motors
+Have a play around with the contol of the motors. you can use the `delay(uint milliseconds)` function to add a wait between turning on an off your motors

 ### Challenge: Drive in a square
 Write a sketch to drive your Zumo in a square.